 |FDP Global Equity Portfolio||16.60%|

 |iShares Core MSCI Emerging Markets ETF JDR||0.40%|

 Net asset value as at May 24, 2019

 * Returns for the first and last year are not annualized

 Note that the results shown are for information purposes only.
 Commissions, trailing commissions, management fees and expenses all may be associated with investments ins FDP Portfolio’s.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns, including changes in portfolio value and reinvestment of all distributions, but do not take into account sales, redemption, distribution or optional charges or income taxes payable by an investor that would have reduced returns.
 References to indices are for information purposes only.
 Comparisons with indices may vary according to the portfolio size, investment timing, and mandate objective.
 The funds’ securities are not insured by the Canada Deposit Insurance Corporation.
 Mutual funds are not guaranteed, their value changes frequently, and past performance may not be repeated.

-Despite the global economy’s sustained growth, markets across emerging countries struggled over the six-month period due to the resurgence of volatility, after posting excellent returns in 2017.
-Trade war threats, the distinct political climate in certain emerging countries, as well as tightening monetary policies in the U.S. and the U.K., among other nations, had more severe repercussions on emerging markets than their developed counterparts.
+Threats of a trade war with China, the unique political climate in certain emerging countries, as well as tightening monetary policies in the U.S. and the U.K., among other nations, had more negative repercussions on emerging markets than their developed counterparts.